w3c/webdriver-bidi/proposals/core.md

 } }
 ```

-The API could provide "targetCreated" and "targetClosed" notifications to let the client know when the target list changes.
+The API could provide "targetCreated" and "targetClosed" events to let the client know when the target list changes.
 The client could subscribe to these events and then send an initial getTargets command.
 After receiving the initial list of targets, the client would start receiving updates any time the list changes.
 This makes it possible to do things like wait for new windows without the need for polling.

-*Notifications*
+*Events*

 ```json
 {